Whittaker--Henderson smoothing revisited: A modern statistical framework for practical use: How to improve the accuracy of smoothing with limited data volume?

-We have shown that the original Whittaker-Henderson smoothing can be interpreted as an approximation of a penalized likelihood maximization problem, based on a crude rate estimator which has an asymptotically normal distribution.
-To assess the impact of this approximation in practice, we rely on 6 simulated datasets that capture the characteristics of real biometric risks :
+As discussed in Section~\ref{sec-vectors}, classical Whittaker-Henderson smoothing can be viewed as an approximation to a penalized likelihood maximization, relying on a crude rate estimator assumed to be asymptotically normal.
+To assess the practical consequences of this approximation, we conduct an empirical comparison based on six simulated datasets reflecting the typical structure and volume of real insurance portfolios:

-\begin{itemize} \item The first 3 datasets mimic the behaviour of three annuity portfolios with 20,000, 100,000 and 500,000 policyholders respectively.
-The only covariate considered in this setting is age. \item The subsequent 3 datasets mimic the behaviour of three annuity portfolios of policyholders in a long-term care situation, with 1,000, 5,000, and 25,000 dependent policyholders respectively.
-Modelling of long-term care typically relies on a multi-state model with 3 states (\emph{active}, \emph{disabled} and \emph{dead}) and in this case we only focus on the transition between the \emph{disabled} and \emph{dead} states.
-We consider both \emph{age} and \emph{time already spent in the long-term care situation} as relevant covariates in this setting. \end{itemize}
+\begin{itemize} \item The first three datasets simulate annuity portfolios with 20,000, 100,000, and 500,000 policyholders.
+The sole covariate is age, ranging from 50 to 95. \item The next three mimic long-term care (LTC) portfolios of the same sizes.
+Modelling of LTC typically relies on the illness-death model (Fix and Neyman 1951; Clifford 1977).
+To get a two-dimensional illustration we focus on the transition between the disabled and dead states (the two other transitions would provide additional one-dimensional examples).
+Two covariates are used: age (70--100) and duration in LTC (0--15 years). \end{itemize}

-Those 6 datasets initially consist of individual longitudinal data from which we compute observed event counts \(\mathbf{d}\) as well as central exposure to risk \(\mathbf{e_c}\) for each combination of discretized explanatory variables of interest: age \(x\) for the first 3 portfolios and combinations \((x, z)\) of age and long-term care duration for the subsequent portfolio.
-Further information about how those datasets were generated is provided in the appendices.
-We then apply Whittaker-Henderson smoothing to the observation vectors \(\mathbf{y} = \ln(\mathbf{d} / \mathbf{e_c})\) and weight vectors \(\mathbf{w} = \mathbf{d}\) on one hand, or directly to the vectors \(\mathbf{d}\) and \(\mathbf{e_c}\) within the framework of \emph{generalized WH smoothing} proposed in Section~\ref{sec-generalisation} on the other hand.
-The parameter \(\lambda\) used is determined for each of the 6 portfolios by using a method that will be presented in Section~\ref{sec-selection}.
-For now, let us just point out that for each portfolio, the same parameter \(\lambda\), and therefore the same prior belief on the vector \(\boldsymbol{\theta} = \ln \boldsymbol{\mu}\), is used for both approaches.